Automotive Mileposts

 1967 Thunderbird Trivia:

 While appearances may suggest otherwise, very few parts are interchangeable between the 1967 Thunderbird and its 1968-1969 counterparts, making this year one of the most difficult to find parts for since most of them are one year only parts.
 For instance, the front fenders do not have the side marker light openings that the later cars have, the interior door panels attach to the door inner panels differently, and even the instrument panel, gauges, radios, and other accessories were exclusive to 1967.
-Things you'd never expect to change did, for instance the standard equipment driver's side remote control rear view mirror.
+Things you'd never expect to change between '67 and '68 did, for instance the standard equipment driver's side remote control rear view mirror.
 The glass and mirror housing were enlarged slightly for the 1968 model year, a requirement mandated by the Federal Motor Vehicle Safety Act.
-The change is minor and the mounting bracket is still the same, but the smaller 1967 mirrors are not correct (and are actually illegal) on the later models, which could explain why so few cars during this period have the companion right hand manual rear view mirror: they were illegal after 1967!
+The change is minor and the mounting bracket is still the same, but the smaller 1967 mirrors are not correct (and are actually illegal) on the later models, which could explain why so few cars during this period have the companion right hand manual rear view mirror: dealers by law couldn't install them on later models!

-This would be the final year for standard Tilt-Away Steering Wheel and Front Bucket Seats and Console.
-The competition was selling well with a front bench seat, which also increased available passenger capacity to a new level in the T-Bird.
+This would be the final year for Tilt-Away Steering Wheel, Front Bucket Seats and Console, and Deluxe Seat Belts to appear on the standard equipment list.
+The competition was selling well with a front bench seat, which also increased available passenger capacity to a new level in the T-Bird, so Ford decided that increased passenger capacity might also help improve sales in the personal market segment, which was getting more crowded every year.

 Link to Thunderbird Contents page